Huntington Bancshares Incorporated (HBAN) Shares Up Despite Recent Market Volatility

-Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has increased by 0.55 compared to its previous closing price of 10.98.
-However, the company has seen a fall of -2.65% in its stock price over the last five trading days.
+Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has increased by 1.36 compared to its previous closing price of 11.04.
+Nevertheless, the company has seen a 0.45% surge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/21/22 that Bitcoin, Netflix, Peloton, Coinbase: What to Watch in the Stock Market Today

 Is It Worth Investing in Huntington Bancshares Incorporated (NASDAQ: HBAN) Right Now?

-The price-to-earnings ratio for Huntington Bancshares Incorporated (NASDAQ: HBAN) is above average at 7.61x, while the 36-month beta value is 1.11.Analysts have differing opinions on the stock, with 6 analysts rating it as a “buy,” 3 as “overweight,” 9 as “hold,” and 4 as “sell.”
+Huntington Bancshares Incorporated (NASDAQ: HBAN) has a price-to-earnings ratio that is above its average at 7.72x. and a 36-month beta value of 1.09.
+Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 3 as “overweight,” 10 as “hold,” and 3 as “sell.”

 Top 5 AI Stocks to Buy for 2023